RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 comments: true
 categories: [ Ruby ]
 ---
-Spend enough time developing software on Mac OS X, and you will eventually need to install tools that were written for Unix, but not specifically for OS X. Fortunately we have [Homebrew](http://brew.sh/), which makes it easier to install Unix software on the Mac.
+Spend enough time developing software on Mac OS X, and you will eventually need to install libraries that were written for Unix, but not specifically for OS X. Fortunately we have [Homebrew](http://brew.sh/), which makes it easier to install Unix libraries on the Mac.

+###Why Homebrew?
+Before installing any new software, it is helpful to know what to expect from it.

 Homebrew is a package manager.
-It differes from earlier package managers like [Fink](http://www.finkproject.org/) and [MacPorts](http://www.macports.org/) because it is written in Ruby and based on Git, modern tools in the web developer's toolbox.
+It differes from earlier package managers like [Fink](http://www.finkproject.org/) and [MacPorts](http://www.macports.org/) because it is written in Ruby and based on Git.
+The Ruby/Git foundation means that developers from around the planet can easily contribute to Homebrew's growth.

 Before package managers, developers who needed a particular library would have to:

 * Manually download source code for the library.
 * Manually compile using `gcc` or another compiler.